Reserve Bank of India: Functions

+(ii) that it is essential to have a modern monetary policy framework to meet the challenge of an increasingly complex economy and the primary objective of the monetary policy is to maintain price stability while keeping in mind the objective of growth" ...to regulate the issue of Bank Notes and keeping of reserves with a view to securing monetary stability in India and generally to operate the currency and credit system of the country to its advantage.

 Financial supervision

 The primary objective of RBI is to undertake consolidated supervision of the financial sector comprising commercial banks, financial institutions, and non-banking finance companies.

 The board is constituted by co-opting four directors from the Central Board as members for a term of two years and is chaired by the governor.
 The deputy governors of the reserve bank are ex-officio members.
 One deputy governor, usually the deputy governor in charge of banking regulation and supervision, is nominated as the vice-chairman of the board.
 The board is required to meet normally once every month.
 It considers inspection reports and other supervisory issues placed before it by the supervisory departments.

-BFS through the Audit Sub-Committee also aims at upgrading the quality of the statutory audit and internal audit functions in banks and financial institutions.
+Board for Financial Supervision (BFS) through the Audit Sub-Committee also aims at upgrading the quality of the statutory audit and internal audit functions in banks and financial institutions.
 The audit sub-committee includes deputy governor as the chairman and two directors of the Central Board as members.
 The BFS oversees the functioning of the Department of Banking Supervision (DBS), the Department of Non-Banking Supervision (DNBS) and the Financial Institutions Division (FID) and gives directions on the regulatory and supervisory issues.

 Regulator and supervisor of the financial system

-The institution is also the regulator and supervisor of the financial system and prescribes broad parameters of banking operations within which the country's banking and financial system functions.
+As a regulator and supervisor of the Indian banking system it ensures financial stability and public confidence in the banking system.
+It prescribes broad parameters of banking operations within which the country's banking and financial system functions.
 Its objectives are to maintain public confidence in the system, protect depositors' interest and provide cost-effective banking services to the public.
 The Banking Ombudsman Scheme has been formulated by the Reserve Bank of India (RBI) for effective addressing of complaints by bank customers.
 The RBI controls the monetary supply, monitors economic indicators like the gross domestic product and has to decide the design of the rupee banknotes as well as coins.
+RBI uses methods like on-site inspections, off-site surveillance, scrutiny and periodic meetings to supervise new bank licences, setting capital requirements and regulating interest rates in specific areas.
+RBI is currently focused on implementing norms.